climatepolicyradar/tech-blog/docs/_posts/2025-07-14-prefect-and-platform-as-a-service.markdown

 ---
 layout: post
-title:  "How we’re using Prefect to develop our Platform-as-a-service"
+title:  "How we’re using Prefect to develop our Platform-as-a-Service"
+description: "Our platform team is building a self-service data platform, and a huge part of that is orchestrating the flows of data from PDF to knowledge graph.
+We're using Prefect to do this."
+author: "Mark Cottam, Henry Franks"
 date:   2025-07-14 12:00:00 +0000
 categories: platform
 ---